 2011: Declaration of Independence

-The 2011 ornament features the Dunlap Broadside of the Declaration of Independence which was found in the attic of the Ladd-Gilman House in 1985.
-This discovery led to the museum’s founding in 1991.
-The document is one of 26 known copies in the world.
+The discovery of this Broadside of the Declaration of Independence in the Ladd-Gilman house in 1985 led to the founding of the American Independence Museum.
+Housed in the Museum, it is one of only 26 known copies in the world.

 2012: Linked Ring of Unity

-The 2012 ornament features the linked ring of colonies which was an early symbol of our nation’s unity.
-The emblem was used on currency and on the flag of NH’s 2nd regiment.
-The flag was captured by the British in 1777 and presented to King George.
-It was acquired by Edward Tuck, an Exeter resident, and given to the NH Historical Society in 1912.
+Do you recognize this early symbol of our nation's unity?
+It was used on currency and on the flag of NH's 2nd regiment.
+The flag was captured by the British and given to King George.
+In 1912 it was acquired by Edward Tuck, an Exeter resident, and given to the state historical society.

 2013: The Gilman Family Crest

 It's a long story of Climan, a Welch knight, who fights to save his town.
 In the process his leg turns black, and his black leg becomes part of the Gilman family crest.
 His black leg is still seen on several features of the Ladd-Gilman house.

 The Wedding Porringer Handle

 This pewter ornament is a copy of the handle of the pewter porringer which, in 1776, commemorated the marriage between JT Gilman and Deborah Folsom.
 It may be seen at the American Independence Museum whenever you visit.
 Click on the image

 for a larger view and for ordering instructions.